-Sometimes, anxiety problems can lead to panic attacks.
+Sometimes, during pregnancy, anxiety problems can lead to panic attacks.
 These attacks start suddenly, and the symptoms can manifest physically.
-This makes the experience much worse.
 A common symptom of a panic attack is having difficulty breathing or pacing back and forth.
 Having panic episodes in pregnancy is not uncommon.

-The worst-case scenario is a miscarriage, which can happen if pregnancy stress is not monitored well.
-Losing a child is always a painful experience.
-Statistics show that miscarriages occur in 15% of known pregnancies.
+The worst-case scenario is a miscarriage or pregnancy loss, which can happen if pregnancy stress is not monitored well.
+Statistics show that miscarriages occur in 15% of known pregnancy cases.
 However, many people tend not to talk about miscarriages.
 In turn, parents who experience this might feel like they are alone and unsupported.

-Couples or expecting mothers who experienced the miscarriage grieve the future will forever be a ‘what if.’
+Couples or pregnant women who experienced the miscarriage grieve the future will forever be a ‘what if.’
 In the process of grief, couples may blame themselves or each other.
 They might feel that they could have prevented it but weren’t able to do so.
 These mixed feelings and thoughts can lead most couples to break up.

 Healing from a miscarriage is possible, but it takes time.
 Talking with a professional can help mothers to overcome grief and move forward with their lives.
 People who experienced miscarriage need to feel that they’re not alone in whatever they’re going through.